m-zabieglinski/KNN/README.md

   -show - which is simply print(net)

   -showmap - which returns a plot of the network and an optional given dataset, works only for network spanned over 2D spaces

+ **disk.py** and **square.py** are example implementations of KNN using kohonen.py on datasets representing a disk and a square, respectively.
+They create a KNN, train it, and then plot it over the dataset, using the different methods of KN.